Proposal to rename the Mid Western Highway

 This is an opportunity to recognise the Wiradjuri culture and heritage of central and south west NSW.
 The Wiradjuri nation is the largest Aboriginal nation in NSW, centred around the Lachlan, Macquarie and Murrumbidgee Rivers.

-The Mid Western Highway is the only state highway to lie fully within an Aboriginal cultural area.
+The Mid Western Highway is one of only a few state highways to lie fully within an Aboriginal cultural area.
 It runs from Bathurst to Marsden and from West Wyalong to Hay.
 Its current name is based on its geographic location.
 View map.

 Renaming the highway creates potential tourism opportunities for recognising Aboriginal culture and heritage.
 This could include cultural heritage information boards in rest areas or themed signage along the highway.